-Access to electronic files, network communications, and related data is protected by various Federal statutes, including the Electronic Communication Privacy Act.
+Access to electronic files, network communications, email, voicemail, and any other related data is protected by various Federal statutes, including the Electronic Communication Privacy Act.
 Like an unauthorized telephone wiretap, unauthorized access to a person’s electronic data is prohibited, and may subject the perpetrator to serious penalties.
 Examples of specifically prohibited behaviors include:

 - unauthorized interception or diversion of network transmissions

 - accessing clearly confidential files that may be inadvertently publicly readable

 - accessing confidential information about a person (such as their educational records) without their consent or other authorization

 Keep in mind that shared systems are inherently insecure.
 Authorized Information Services or computer lab staff may access accounts and transmissions for troubleshooting and maintenance--and, if there is reasonable suspicion of misuse, they may access them for investigative purposes.
 You should also be aware that security systems whose purpose is to identify unauthorized users of a system may also monitor authorized users.

 In general, material whose privacy must be guaranteed should not be stored on shared computers.
 Good quality encryption tools are now widely available, and should be used whenever you work with sensitive information.